gep13/gep13/input/blog/2018-speaking-tour.md

 Published: 14/01/2018
 Tags:
 - 2018
-- Talks
+- talks
-- Cake
+- cake
-- Chocolatey
+- chocolatey
-- Presentations
+- presentations
 ---

 ## Going on the road